Category Archives: Event

 A New Year of Procurement Events Is Almost Upon Us.
 Time to Get Ready for the Next Round of …

 Bullshit.
 (Cafe Press wants to sell you a cap.
-We have no affiliation, but we like this cap in particular.)
+We have no affiliation, but we like their caps.)

 SI has already logged over 50 Sourcing and Procurement events for 2020, and it hasn’t even tried to list them all!
 There is not that much new stuff to talk about every year (and, to be honest, it would be difficult in some years to fill just one 3-4 day event with all new material), so you know what that means.
 Either: